 Celiac disease.
 Celiac disease is a digestive disease that interferes with the absorption of nutrients from food in the small bowel.
 The body’s immune system responds to a protein called gluten—which is found in wheat, rye, barley, and oats—and can damage the lining of the small bowel.

 Familial adenomatous polyposis (FAP).
 FAP is an inherited condition characterized by hundreds or thousands of colon polyps, which are small growths.
 The polyps are usually benign (noncancerous), but there is nearly a 100% chance that the polyps will develop into cancer if left untreated.
 Individuals with FAP are also at risk for other types of cancer, including stomach cancer, duodenal cancer, thyroid cancer, pancreatic cancer, and hepatoblastoma, which is liver cancer seen mainly in early childhood.
-Learn more about familial adenomatous polyposis .
+Learn more about FAP .